Adjective phrases

 Adjective phrases consist of adjectives together with elements which complement or modify them in different ways.
 Although adjective phrases are potentially complex, in practice most of them have a fairly simple structure.
 Thus, a typical adjective phrase consists of a head in the form of an adjective sometimes accompanied by degree modifiers, as in the following example:

-(1) The poor living conditions make planning your future [almost impossible].
+(1) The poor living conditions make planning your future [almostimpossible].

 The adjective phrase almost impossible consists of the head impossible and the degree modifier almost.